 Red Cave: Specializing in traditional Bedouin cuisine, Red Cave is located just outside of Petra's entrance, making it a convenient choice after a long day of touring.
-Casual but inviting, you'll find nicely executed standards like mansaf, stews, grilled meat, and lots of hummus.
+Casual but inviting, you'll find nicely executed standards like grilled meat and lots of hummus.
 Entrees start at $10 USD.

 Cave Bar: The real draw at this aforementioned establishment is the setting - a two-millennia-old Nabatean tomb, converted into a lively hub for nightlife at the Petra Guest House.
 Drinks here are a must, but if you're hungry, they also offer a nice selection of pub fare like fish and chips, potato wedges, and barbecued meat skewers.
 Remember to keep in mind the hefty 26% tax on alcohol, which is not included in listed menu prices.

 Sanabel: In the mood for something sweet?
 Grab a piece of baklava or another traditional dessert at this adorable bakery.
 If you're not sure what you want, you can try before you buy - the owner is known for handing out samples of the fresh-baked goods.